geoblacklight/geoblacklight.github.io/docs/blog/posts/2015-02-05-using-geocombine-to-harvest-and-index-opengeometadata.markdown

  - You have [Ruby](https://gorails.com/setup/#ruby) installed
  - You have Solr running locally on port 8983 (default Solr port) and it is configured with [GeoBlacklight-Schema](https://github.com/geoblacklight/geoblacklight-schema/tree/master/conf) configuration

-If you are confused about these prerequisites, it is probably best that you start by running through the workshop <a href="{% post_url 2015-02-09-a-hands-on-introduction-to-geoblacklight %}">"A hands on introduction to GeoBlacklight"</a>.
-{: .flash-alert}

 ### Install GeoCombine